Anglian Water

-Anglian Water is a water company that operates in the East of England.
+Anglian Water Services Limited is a water company that operates in the East of England.
 It was formed in 1989 under the partial privatisation of the water industry.
 It provides water supply, sewerage and sewage treatment to the area formerly the responsibility of the Anglian Water Authority.
 The remaining functions of the authority were transferred to the Environment Agency.
 Anglian Water is regulated under the United Kingdom Water Industry Act 1991.

 Supply area

-Anglian Water supplies drinking water to all or parts of Bedfordshire, Buckinghamshire, Cambridgeshire, Essex, Lincolnshire, North Lincolnshire, North East Lincolnshire, Norfolk, Northamptonshire, Nottinghamshire and Suffolk.
+Anglian Water supplies drinking water to all or parts of Bedfordshire, Buckinghamshire, Cambridgeshire, Essex, Lincolnshire, Norfolk, Northamptonshire and Suffolk.

 Anglian Water provides drainage and sewerage to a wider area, stretching from the Humber in the north to the River Thames in the south, including the Great Ouse and a small part of Greater London around Upminster.

 Corporate information

-Anglian Water Services Ltd is a private limited company that provides the majority of Anglian Water branded services and utilities and is registered in England and Wales with company number 2366656.
-A sister group exists, including Anglian Water Property Holdings (UK) Ltd and Osprey Water Services Ltd.
+Anglian Water Services Limited is a private limited company that provides the majority of Anglian Water branded services and utilities and is registered in England and Wales with company number 2366656.

+Campaigners have questioned the morality of Anglian Water paying the highest dividends of any water company in England - £4.6bn - when the cash should be spent on improving.
+This was between the period 2012 and 2022.